Direct links to fixes

-A fix will be available for the latest fix pack of all supported and affected releases that removes the injected script from user inputs in IBM Business Process Manager (BPM).
-To see if a fix is available for your release, go to Fix Central (http://www.ibm.com/support/fixcentral) and search for JR50457 1.
+A fix is/will be available for IBM BPM that changes the user cache implementation by modifying the current lookup behavior for user names so that the check to determine the user's existence in the WebSphere Application Server user registry is no longer performed.
+Unlike before the fix is applied, both lookup types now lead to the same result by disregarding user existence in the WebSphere Application Server user registry.
+On Fix Central (http://www.ibm.com/support/fixcentral), search for JR52746: 1.
 Select IBM Business Process Manager with your edition from the product selector, the installed version to the fix pack level, and your platform, and then click Continue.
-2. Select APAR or SPR, enter JR50457 and click Continue.
+2. Select APAR or SPR, enter JR52746, and click Continue.
 When you download fix packages, ensure that you also download the readme file for each fix.
 Review each readme file for additional installation instructions and information about the fix.
-ADDITIONAL DIRECT LINKS TO FIXES: 18.104.22.168-WS-BPM-IFJR50457: http://www.ibm.com/support/fixcentral/quickorder?product=i bm%2FWebSphere%2FIBM+Business+Process+Manager+Standard&fixid s=22.214.171.124-WS-BPM-IFJR50457&source=SAR

 Reported component name

 APAR is sysrouted FROM one or more of the following: